joelparkerhenderson/system-quality-attributes/doc/accountability/index.md

 </span>

+**Define accountable:** <span data-chatgpt-prompt="define accountable (computers and software)"> Accountable, in the context of computers and software, refers to the state or capability of a system or application to record and report on the actions of its users or components.
+It means that every action taken within the system or application can be traced back to the person or entity responsible for it.
+This can include logging user activity, tracking data changes, and maintaining an audit trail of all system events.
+This feature is typically implemented to ensure transparency, meet regulatory requirements, and enable effective troubleshooting and incident response.</span>

 ## See Also

 * [Wikipedia: Accountability](https://wikipedia.org/wiki/Accountability): In terms of ethics and governance, accountability is equated with answerability, blameworthiness, liability, and the expectation of account-giving.
 As in an aspect of governance, it has been central to discussions related to problems in the public sector, nonprofit and private and individual contexts.

 * [Dictionary: accountable](https://www.dictionary.com/browse/accountable): subject to the obligation to report, explain, or justify something; responsible; answerable. capable of being explained; explicable; explainable.

-* [OpenAI: accountable](https:://openai.com): <span data-chatgpt-prompt="define accountable (computers and software)"> Accountable, in the context of computers and software, refers to the state or capability of a system or application to record and report on the actions of its users or components.
-It means that every action taken within the system or application can be traced back to the person or entity responsible for it.
-This can include logging user activity, tracking data changes, and maintaining an audit trail of all system events.
-This feature is typically implemented to ensure transparency, meet regulatory requirements, and enable effective troubleshooting and incident response.</span>